 Surveys as a Side Hustle

 While you’re earning, you end up having a good time.
 I’ve gotten to see multiple products before they hit the shelves.
 In fact some of them I’m waiting for because I’ve loved the product or the concept.
-I’ve gotten to test products which is also fun, some of them have not hit the shelves either.
+I’ve gotten to test products which is a lot of fun, some of those have not hit the shelves either.
 Filling out surveys has also had a somewhat startling outcome for me.
 I’m actually discovering preferences and things about myself that I didn’t realize.
-Definite color and packaging biases, food preferences that I really never thought about.
+Definite color and packaging biases and food preferences that I really never thought about.

-It also keeps me off Farmville. <giant eyeroll>
+It also keeps me off Farmville 2. <giant eyeroll>

 So, Survey away!
 Who knows where it will lead you!